stephengold/kk-physics/README.md

 It contains 2 subprojects:

- 1. library: the KK Physics [JVM] runtime library
+ 1. library: the KK Physics [JVM] runtime library and its automated tests
  2. apps: non-automated test software

 Complete source code (in Java) is provided under